cannonkeys/ck-docs/docs/bluepill-mod.md

 Stock bluepills are quite tall, and interfere with case compatibility.
 For that reason, we often need to modify the Bluepull to make it as thin as possible.

+## With Jumpers

+If your blue pill has yellow jumpers soldered on it:

 1. We're going to modify our Blue Pill to make it as thin as possible.
 We need to add a boot jumper so we can get rid of the existing ones.
 ![](images/build_guide/22-modify-blue-pill.jpg)
 1. We want to connect the two pins shown.
 Use a diode leg to do it.